-The following dependents are eligible for participation under the Kentucky Employees Health Plan (KEHP):
+The following dependents are eligible for participation under KEHP:

-- An employee's spouse under an existing legal marriage - A member's unmarried dependent child
+- An employee's spouse under an existing legal marriage - A member's unmarried (never been married) dependent child, step child or court ordered child.

 KEHP dependent child eligibility rules

 Pursuant to KRS 304.17A.256, KEHP rules for Unmarried Dependent Children.
 (For purposes of Health Plan eligibility):